Back to all guides

 If your thoughts feel tangled Choose Cue column + writing area.
 First mark: draw one vertical line and add three cue words.

-If you have nothing to say Choose Four quiet boxes.
+If the story has not formed yet Choose Four quiet boxes.
 First mark: draw one large box and three smaller ones.

-If you have one physical scrap Choose Photo or memo anchor.
-First mark: place the scrap before you write.
+If you have one replaceable piece Choose Image or memo anchor.
+First mark: place the paper piece before you write.

 If you want the page to feel visual Choose Sketch path.
 First mark: draw three boxes connected by arrows.

-Write Put today's date, then write one unfinished sentence: "I noticed..." or "The small thing was..."
+Write Put today's date, then write one unfinished sentence: "I noticed..." or "The part I almost missed was..."

-Draw Draw one box the size of a small photo.
-If nothing else happens, that box can hold three words.
+Draw Draw one box the size of a photo print.
+If nothing else happens, that box can hold three words and a date.

-Place Set down one ticket, photo, label, memo, or scrap without glue.
-Let it choose the page's anchor.
+Place Set down one ticket-shaped note, photo print, label, memo, or scrap without glue.
+Let its shape choose the anchor position.

 Divide Draw one vertical line to make a narrow cue column and a wider writing area.